vermaden/verimg/README.md

   -p POOL  specify ZFS pool name (default: sys)
   -b BRCH  specify branch for pkg(8) (default: latest) -n       display options and exit
+  -k LIST  list of kernel configs to build in CONF1:CONF2:CONF3 format
-  -t TYPE  type of operation is one of options:
+           if unspecified then only the GENERIC kernel will be built -t TYPE  type of operation is one of options:
            = img
              - create FILE backend and do setup there (default)